On indefinite integral ternary quadratic forms

 Let $F({\bf x}) = f_{11}x_1^2 +f_{22}x_2^2 + f_{33}x_3^2 + 2f_{12}x_1x_2 + 2f_{13}x_1x_3 + 2f_{23}x_2x_3$ be such a form with the corresponding integral matrix $A_F$ and determinant $D(F)=\det{A_F}$.
 It is isotropic if it represents zero non-trivially over the integers; otherwise it is anisotropic.
 The minimum of its absolute values is $\kappa(F)$ given in \eqref{kappaF}.
 If $F$ is a diagonal form, we will write $F=<f_{11},f_{22},f_{33}>$.

-We define the following terms: \begin{enumerate}[label=\upshape\arabic*.\ ] \item $C(F)$ is the class of $F$ under the linear action of $\GL(3,\mathbb{Z})$.
+We define the following terms: \begin{definition} \ \begin{enumerate}[label=\upshape\arabic*.\ ] \item $C(F)$ is the class of $F$ under the linear action of $\GL(3,\mathbb{Z})$.
 If $F$ is a primitive form, then all forms in $C(F)$ are primitive, and so $\Cl$ will denote the set of all such {\it primitive classes}.
 All the invariants of $F$ above descend to $\Cl$.
 So we can speak of {\it isotropic {\upshape (}anisotropic{\upshape)} classes}.
 The number of $C\in \Cl$ for a fixed ${\it D}(C) =d$ is finite and we denote that number by $h(d)$.
 For a class $C\in \Cl$, $\mu(C)$ is defined in \eqref{mu}; the set of these numbers counted with multiplicity form the {\it Markoff spectrum}.\footnote{That this set corresponds to the same set when allowing all real indefinite forms as in Theorem~\ref{IThm1} follows from the Oppenheim Conjecture proved by Margulis \cite{MARG1987,Mar-Opp}.} We denote by $\Cl(d)$ the set of classes $C\in \Cl$ with ${\it D}(C)=d$. \item For each prime $p\leq \infty$, let $\Gen_p$ be the set of $\GL(3,\Z_p)$-equivalence classes of elements in $\mathfrak F$, with $\Z_{\infty}=\R$.
 The genus ${\Ge}(F)$ of $F\in\mathfrak F$ is defined as the set of all forms $F'\in\mathfrak F$ having the same image as $F$ under the diagonal map two forms are in the same genus if they are $\mathbb{Z}_p$-equivalent for all $p$.